manifold-systems/manifold/manifold-deps-parent/manifold-props/README.md

 Properties are always `public` by default.

-A property's modifiers always apply to its _accessor methods_.
+A property's modifiers always apply to its _getter/setter methods_.

 As this example illustrates, `protected`, `abstract`, and `final` all apply exclusively to the getter/setter methods:
 ```java